minghuaw/toy-rpc/book/03_define_service.md

 }
 ```

-We will continue to use this example in the Server and Client chapter.
+We will continue to use this example in the [Server](https://minghuaw.github.io/toy-rpc/04_server.html) and [Client](https://minghuaw.github.io/toy-rpc/06_client.html) chapters.

 ### `#[export_trait]` and `#[export_trait_impl]`